-Risk management responsibilites and organising
+Risk management responsibilities and organizing

 The risk management process is based on the Company’s strategy and implementation of the Company’s operations.
-The probability and impact of the risks in the event of risk realisation is assessed, and an action plan regarding risks that are identified as significant is drafted.
-Possible actions are avoiding, accepting, limiting and dividing risks.
+The probability and impact of the risks in the event of risk realization is assessed, and an action plan regarding risks that are identified as significant is drafted.
+Possible actions are avoiding, accepting, limiting, and dividing risks.
 The management determines necessary actions for setting the risk levels on a level corresponding the company’s risk appetite.
 Risk assessment is done continuously and detected material changes are reported to the Board of Directors.

-The Company’s risk management is decentralised across units and corporate support functions that assign responsibility for risk management and which are in charge of identifying, managing and reporting risks.
+The Company’s risk management is decentralized across units and corporate support functions that assign responsibility for risk management and which are in charge of identifying, managing and reporting risks.
 The business functions are responsible for identifying and assessing risks affecting their own area, proposing measures for risk management and reporting to the risk working group as instructed.
 Each employee is responsible for identifying any risks inherent in his or her duties or otherwise discovered and reporting them to his or her superior.

 Financial risk management assessments are coordinated by the Group’s Finance function.
-It develops the Company’s financial risk management, supports the risk management of business operations and regularly reports to the Management Team and to the Board of Directors about the financial risks.
+It develops the Company’s financial risk management, supports the risk management of business operations and regularly reports to the Leadership Team and to the Board of Directors about the financial risks.